mariogs5/Mishima-Engine/index.md

 # Mishima Engine

-Mishima Engine is A humble game engine created for the Game Engine subject from the Videogame Design and Development degree (CITM UPC) thaught and supervised by [Miquel Suau](https://github.com/MayKoder).
+Mishima Engine is a humble game engine created for the Game Engine subject from the Videogame Design and Development degree (CITM UPC) thaught and supervised by [Miquel Suau](https://github.com/MayKoder).

 <p align="center">